West Bengal Board Class 11 Chemistry Question Paper

 Option d – 24 Carats

-Option c – Reflection of light due to the presence of free electrons
+Option c – Light reflection due to mobile electrons

 (c) Lichen